ElArkk/jax-unirep/paper/paper.md

     were transformed by both implementations.
     Our re-implementation could make use of vectorization in the multi-sequence case,
-    whereas in the original implementation each sequence was transformed one at a time.
+    whereas in the original implementation the sequences were transformed one at a time.
 ](./figures/speed_barplot.png)